tliron/prudence/QUICKSTART.md

     }

-The main responsibiliy of the "describe" hook is to set either "signature" and/or "lastModified".
+The main responsibiliy of the "describe" hook is to set either "signature" and/or "timestamp".
 The signature is sent to the client as an [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) during normal requests, and compared against the signature the client already has during conditional requests.
 The reason Prudence has separate hooks for "describe" from "present" is exactly